giantswarm/retagger/README.md

     - tagSuffix: giantswarm
       dockerfileOptions:
       - EXPOSE 1053
+- name: k8s.gcr.io/hyperkube
+  tags:
+  - sha: 29590ae7991517b214a9239349ee1cc803a22f2a36279612a52caa2bc8673ff0
+    tag: v1.16.3
+  patterns:
+    - pattern: '\A(v1.17.[0-9]+)(-rc.[0-9.]+)*\z'  # Match any v1.17.x or v1.17.x-rc.x
+    - pattern: '\A(v[0-9.]+)\z'                    # Match any vx.x.x version tag, excluding alphas, rcs, etc.
 ```

 What the attributes mean:

-- `name`: The image name to be used with `docker pull`, without a tag
+- `name`: The image name to be used with `docker pull`, without a tag.
-- `comment` (optional): Allows to add helpful information to the entry
+- `comment` (optional): Allows adding helpful information to the entry.
+- `overrideRepoName` (optional): If set, use this repository name on Quay instead of the original repo name.
-- `tags`: List of image versions
+- `tags`: List of image versions.
-- `tags[].sha`: The SHA describing the version to pull from the source registry
+- `tags[].sha`: The SHA describing the version to pull from the source registry.
-- `tags[].tag`: The image tag to apply in the target registry
+- `tags[].tag`: The image tag to apply in the target registry.
 - `tags[].customImages[]`: Custom images definition with original tag as base.
 - `tags[].customImages[].tagSuffix`: Tag suffix for custom image build.
 - `tags[].customImages[].dockerfileOptions[]`: The list of Dockerfile options, used to override base image
+- `patterns[]`: List of patterns.
+New tags matching one of these patterns will be automatically retagged.
+- `patterns[].pattern`: Valid Go regular expression to match tags.
+- `patterns[].customImages[]`: Custom images as explained above.

+An image may define both `tags` and `patterns`.
+A `pattern` may also include all optional features of a `tag`, such as a `tagSuffix` or `dockerfileOptions`.

 ## Adding an image

+Images can be added by SHA or by pattern.
+It is preferable to use a SHA whenever possible as this avoids tagging unnecessary images and guarantees a certain known image.
+Patterns should be used when automation is in place to handle new images, and not simply used as a convenience.

+### By SHA

 To add an image to the configuration file `images.yaml`, find out the SHA of the
 image like this (where `image:tag` has to be replaced with the real image name